 Step-By-Step Photos and Directions:

-Step 1: Add your yeast to the warm water, milk, and two tablespoons of sugar, and let it sit for 5 minutes until it gets really bubbly.
+Step 1: Add your yeast to the warm milk, and two tablespoons of sugar, and let it sit for 5 minutes until it gets really bubbly.

 Step 3: Whisk the wet ingredients and add the yeast mixture to a separate bowl.
 Pour the mixture into the dry ingredients and mix into a dough.